yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/manage-access.md

 Invite other users to your cloud so that they can create, manage, and connect to clusters, and add IP allow lists.
 Invited users cannot perform cloud administration tasks.

-Only the cloud account Admin user (the user who created the Yugabyte Cloud account) can invite users.
+You must be signed in as the Admin user (the user who created the Yugabyte Cloud account) to invite other users.

 The **Users** tab displays a list of users that have been invited to the cloud, including their email, display name, role, and status.